 Here is a picture of my simple meditation space.
-The table is an original mosaic created by my grandmother:
+The table is an original mosaic made by my grandmother:

 Overtime meditation has helped me cope with heightened emotions and chronic pain.
 Meditating in the morning ensures that I start my day in the right head space.

 Do you meditate on a regular basis?
 Do you have a meditation space set up in your home?